Lydorn/DeepRenderEngine/README.md

 Some parameters can be changed in each file.
 It uses the GPU by default but it can be disabled in the main.lua file in line 7.

-(TODO: add some images of rendered scenes from training and validation steps)

 # Ideas for later
 Describe a scene with in terms of triangles